UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 If a job only ran for seconds and didn't produce the expected output, there was probably something wrong in your script - check the `.o` and `.e` files in the directory you submitted the job from for errors.

+You can also get information of a job with `sacct` command.
+(CHECK THIS!)

 ## How do I run interactive jobs?